Get Guaranteed returns up to 7.4%*

 What Are Fixed Deposit Interest Rates?

-Quarterly compounding is the common method of interest calculation in Indian banks.
-Along with the compounding frequency, returns also depend on whether your FD is cumulative or non-cumulative.
-In a cumulative deposit, interest compounds within the deposit and is paid at maturity.
-However, if you choose a non-cumulative FD, interest is paid periodically, reducing compounding.
+When you book a fixed deposit for a certain period, the bank or the NBFC guarantees a rate based on the applicable slab.
+You earn interest during payout depending on the compounding frequency and the payout option.
+Most Indian banks use quarterly compounding.
+But the returns also depend on whether your FD is cumulative or non-cumulative.
+In a cumulative FD, interest compounds within the deposit and is paid at maturity.
+If you choose a non-cumulative FD interest is paid periodically, reducing the power of compounding.

 How FD interest rates are calculated